After making millions, R. Kelly could be left with nothing

 The files of Kelly's criminal case include a notation of his child-support debt.

-After Wednesday's child support hearing, Kelly's publicist, Darryll Johnson, confirmed what has been widely reported in recent months: Kelly's concert dates are drying up.
+After Wednesday's child-support hearing, Kelly's publicist, Darryll Johnson, confirmed that Kelly's concert dates have largely dried up.

 "He hasn't worked in a long time.
 He can't book shows," Johnson said.

-Kelly's options for earning money dwindled after the release of a BBC documentary about him last year and the multipart Lifetime documentary "Surviving R. Kelly," which aired last month.
+His options for earning money quickly dwindled after the release of a BBC documentary about him last year and the multipart Lifetime documentary "Surviving R. Kelly," which aired in January.
 Together they detailed allegations he was holding women against their will and running a "sex cult."

 A social media campaign under the #MuteRKelly hashtag pushed fans to boycott his concerts and music.
 Spotify later cut Kelly's music from its playlists.
 News outlets also reported last year that Apple and Pandora were not promoting Kelly's music.